darylgallatin/S3-user-vault/README.md

 # S3-user-vault
 A simple cloud-based web application for entering and managing user information.
-Though you can run it locally on your PC if you want, but right now you won't be able to save the database to your PC.
+Though you can run it locally on your PC if you want(it will do so if a bucket isn't detected when you try to save, but  right now you won't be able to load it back up locally.
 S3 bucket on AWS only.

 ---

 ## Features
-- **User Registration**: Allows users to input their details, such as username, email, phone number, and notes also password even though thats not really used atm
+- **User Registration**: Allows users to input their details, such as username, email, phone number, and notee.
+Also a  password even though thats not really used atm for anything.
+I may even remove it
 - **User Management**: Displays a list of registered users that can be updated, deleted, reordered and notes added.
 - **S3 Integration**: Saves the user list to an S3 bucket and restores it when needed.
 - **Web UI**: Provides a CSS/Bootstrap-based frontend for interaction.
 - **Analyze Notes**.
-A litle Machine learning added using  the torch library to anaylze teh notes and display the tone(Positiive, Neutral, Negative)  of the notes about the user.
+A litle Machine Learning added using  the torch library to anaylze the notes and display the tone(Positiive, Neutral, Negative)  of the notes about the user.

 ---